patrickbwarren/qgis-survex-import/README.md

 errors that typically creep into cave survey projects.

+As long as this local cave co-ordinate system can be tied into one of the known geodetic SRS schemes (i.e.
+[_georeferenced_](https://en.wikipedia.org/wiki/Georeferencing "wikipedia")),
-As long as this local cave co-ordinate system can be tied into one of the known geodetic SRS schemes (ie [_georeferenced_](https://en.wikipedia.org/wiki/Georeferencing "wikipedia")), then any feature in the cave will have a known position in GIS terms, and can thus be tied into any other georeferenced data such as maps,
+then any feature in the cave will have a known position in GIS terms, and can thus be tied into any other georeferenced data such as maps,